 Alanna Fogarty, MPH, M.Sc.

-Alanna Fogarty is a Research Associate at the Center for Global Health Science and Security, supporting projects in biosafety, biosecurity, and health systems strengthening.
+Alanna Fogarty is a Senior Research Coordinator at the Center for Global Health Science and Security, supporting projects in biosafety, biosecurity, and health systems strengthening.